Goran-n/modern-saas-stack/apps/api/README.md

-# @kibly/api
+# @figgy/api

-The main API server for Kibly, built with Hono and tRPC.
+The main API server for Figgy, built with Hono and tRPC.

 ## Features